OrangeFox86/DreamcastControllerUsbPico/README.md

 ## Sampling Maple Bus Input

-The maple_in PIO state machine handles Maple Bus input.
+The [maple_in PIO state machine](src/hal/MapleBus/maple_in.pio) handles Maple Bus input.
 Some concessions had to be made in order to handle all input operations within the 32 instruction set limit of the input PIO block.

+The [MapleBus class](src/hal/MapleBus/MapleBus.hpp) operates as the interface between the microcontroller's code and the PIO state machines.
+A Direct Memory Access (DMA) channel is setup to automatically pop items off of the RX FIFO so that the maple_in state machine doesn't stall while reading.

 ### Sampling the Start Sequence